 - (5) Represents a payment equal to one times the executive's annual base salary.
 Pursuant to the Severance Plan, Ms. Holley and Mr. Barber would only receive this cash severance upon a no "cause" termination event.
-Neither Ms. Holley nor Mr. Barber is entitled to receive a cash severance upon a termination by them for "good reason." - (6) For Mr. Busch, represents a payment equal to the sum of (i) three times the sum of (a) annual base salary for 2021 and (b) target bonus for 2021 and (ii) target bonus for 2021 (less amounts earned pursuant to the equity component of the Company 2021 Annual Incentive Plan).
-For Mr. Barber and Ms. Holley, represents a payment equal to two times the sum of (i) annual base salary for 2020 and (ii) target bonus for 2021. - (7) Consists of (i) all unvested, time-based equity awards outstanding as of December 31, 2021, (ii) all outstanding 2021 annual equity incentive awards, assuming a performance level equal to 101% of the target awards (which reflects the plan performance goals that had been achieved as of December 31, 2021) and assumes the executive achieved the target level of the discretionary component of the award, (iii) 188% of the executive's target 2019 Long-Term Incentive Plan Awards, which represents the amount due based on an assumed acquisition stock price of \$17.75 on December 31, 2021 after the application of a partial service factor, (iv) 122% of the executive's aggregate target 2020 Long-Term Incentive Plan Awards, which represents the amount due based on an assumed acquisition stock price of \$17.75 on December 31, 2021 after the application of a partial service factor and (v) 56% of the executive's aggregate target 2021 Long-Term Incentive Plan Awards, which represents the amount due based on an assumed acquisition stock price of \$17.75 on December 31, 2021 after the application of a partial service factor.

-(8) Represents COBRA payments for (i) a maximum of 18 months with respect to Messrs.
+Neither Ms. Holley nor Mr. Barber is entitled to receive a cash severance upon a termination by them for "good reason." - (6) For Mr. Busch, represents a payment equal to the sum of (i) three times the sum of (a) annual base salary for 2022 and (b) target bonus for 2022 and (ii) target bonus for 2022 and (ii) target bonus for 2022 (less amounts earned pursuant to the equity component of the Company 2022 Annual Incentive Plan).
+For Messrs.
+Kiernan and Leon, represents a payment equal to the sum of two times the sum of (a) annual base salary for 2022 and (b) target bonus for 2022 and (ii) target bonus for 2022 (less amounts earned pursuant to the equity component of the Company 2022 and (b) target bonus for 2022 and (ii) target bonus for 2022 (less amounts earned pursuant to the equity component of the Company 2022 Annual Incentive Plan).
+For Mr. Barber and Ms. Holley, represents a payment equal to two times the sum of (i) annual base salary for 2022 and (ii) target bonus for 2022. - (7) Consists of (i) all unvested, time-based equity awards outstanding as of December 31, 2022, (ii) all outstanding 2022 annual equity incentive awards, assuming a performance level equal to 76.85% of the target awards (which reflects the plan performance goals that had been achieved as of December 31, 2022) and assumes the executive achieved the target level of the discretionary component of the award, (iii) 0% of the executive's target 2020 Long-Term Incentive Plan awards, which represents the amount due based on an assumed acquisition stock price of \$9.48 on December 31, 2022 after the application of a partial service factor, (iv) 0% of the executive's aggregate target 2021 Long-Term Incentive Plan awards, which represents the amount due based on an assumed acquisition stock price of \$9.48 on December 31, 2022 Long-Term Incentive Plan awards, which represents the amount due based on an assumed acquisition stock price of \$9.48 on December 31, 2022 Long-Term Incentive Plan awards, which represents the amount due based on an assumed acquisition stock price of \$9.48 on December 31, 2022 Long-Term Incentive Plan awards, which represents the amount due based on an assumed acquisition stock price of \$9.48 on December 31, 2022 after the application of a partial service factor and (v) 0% of the executive's aggregate target 2022 Long-Term Incentive Plan awards, which represents the amount due based on an assumed acquisition stock price of \$9.48 on December 31, 2022 after the application of a partial service factor. - (8) Represents COBRA payments for (i) a maximum of 18 months with respect to Messrs.
 Busch, Kiernan and Leon and (ii) a maximum of 12 months with respect to Mr. Barber and Mrs. Holley.
-Amounts are based on the monthly health insurance premium paid by the Company for the month of December 2021.
+Amounts are based on the monthly health insurance premium paid by the Company for the month of December 2022.